 MUNICIPAL LIGHT PLANT (MLP) SOLAR REBATE PROGRAM

 As part of the Municipal Light Solar Rebate Program (MLP Solar Program), Belmont Light has pledged funds, which the Department of Energy Resources (DOER) will match.
-Approved projects will receive one-time rebates of up to $1.20 per watt off the cost of the installed system and awards will be dispensed on a first-come, first-serve basis while program funds last or the end of second calendar quarter of 2020, whichever comes first.
-With the exception of projects with contracts executed prior to May 13, 2019, any installation work done prior to rebate approval is done at your own risk.
+Approved projects will receive one-time rebates of up to $1.20 per watt off the cost of the installed system and awards will be dispensed on a first-come, first-serve basis while program funds last or December 30, 2020, whichever comes first.
+Any installation work done prior to rebate approval is done at your own risk.